-You’ll find various websites specializing in selling used cars, like OLX.
+You’ll find various websites specializing in selling used cars, like Encuentra24.
 Facebook is also a valuable resource for many second-hand items, cars included.
-Vendo-Compro Guatemala, Antigua Guatemala Marketplace, and The Real Antigua Guatemala Classifieds are all helpful.
+Antigua Guatemala Marketplace and The Real Antigua Guatemala Classifieds are both helpful.

 The documents look similar, too, when buying a car in Guatemala.
 The title is an official-looking government document listing the pertinent information.
 Seller and buyer haggle and come to an accord.
 Then the fun begins.

 In many countries, a simple signature on the title releases ownership.
 In Guatemala, you need to notarize this signature in front of a lawyer.

 The buying and selling parties troop to a lawyer’s/notary’s office.
 Everyone produces their ID and the notary affixes the official stamps to the title.
 Then the notary’s assistant types up the requisite information on the back of the title.

 As the foreign buyer waits in the next room, the sound of the clacking typewriter makes him nostalgic.
 He hasn’t heard that percussive rhythm for many a year.

 The fees for this transaction are not exorbitant, under $50.
 The seller’s part is over and he has no further bureaucratic obligation.
 Buyer and seller shake hands and go their separate ways.

 Now the buyer enters the final – and longest – phase of the transaction: the title transfer.